-The GDPR recognizes several mechanisms for transferring EU personal data from the EU to the U.S., and it also opens the door to the development of additional mechanisms going forward.
-Among these mechanisms is the EU-U.S. Privacy Shield Framework.
+The GDPR recognizes several mechanisms for transferring EU personal data from the EU to non-EU countries, and it also opens the door to the development of additional mechanisms going forward.
+Among these mechanisms are the Standard Contractual Clauses.

-The EU-U.S. Privacy Shield Framework was designed by the U.S. Department of Commerce and the European Commission to provide companies on both sides of the Atlantic with a mechanism to comply with data protection requirements related to transferring personal data from the EU to the United States.
-ON24 has certified to the EU-US Privacy Shield program.
+The Standard Contractual Clauses were designed by the European Commission to provide companies with a mechanism to comply with data protection requirements related to transferring personal data from the EU to non-EU countries.

-ON24’s Privacy Shield certification and GDPR-compliant Data Processing Addendum helps our clients by providing a recognized mechanism for transfers of EU personal data from the EU into the U.S.
+ON24’s Data Processing Addendum, which includes the Standard Contractual Clauses, helps our clients by providing a recognized mechanism for transfers of EU personal data from the EU into the U.S.

 ON24 is also opening an EU data center.
 While neither the GDPR nor EU data protection law requires EU personal data to be hosted in the EU, ON24 recognizes that EU hosting is important to some of our clients.
-We are working to provide our clients with this option and are targeting a mid-2020 opening.
-However, this opening date target is subject to change depending on the status of the current public health crisis caused by Coronavirus (Covid-19).
+We are working to provide our clients with this option and are targeting a mid-2021 opening.
+Our opening date target is subject to possible change based upon the impact of Covid-19.

-You can review and download ON24’s GDPR-compliant Data Processing Addendum here.
+You can review and download ON24’s GDPR-compliant Data Processing Addendum, which includes the Standard Contractual Clauses, here.